SuperOfficeDocs/superoffice-docs/docs/en/email/inbox/learn/setup.md

 ## Change email configuration in SuperOffice Inbox

-1. If you want to edit or remove your associated email account, simply click on your profile icon in the top right-hand corner in SuperOffice CRM and choose **Email options**.
+1. If you want to edit or remove your associated email account, click on your profile icon in the upper-right corner and choose **Email options**.

     ![Email options -screenshot][img5]